-Mapping to an HL7 Message Template using Integration Engine – eiConsole
+Data Mapping to an HL7 Message in the eiConsole for Healthcare

-This is a demonstration of the XCS eiConsole for Healthcare map to HL7 Message Template feature.
-In the course of this demonstration, I will show you just how easy it is to use a sample HL7 message for instance from an implementation guide to creating a new mapping from a custom format.
+This is a demonstration of the eiConsole for Healthcare mapping to HL7 message template feature.
+In the course of this demonstration, I will show you just how easy it is to use a sample HL7 message, for instance, from an implementation guide to create a new mapping from a custom format.

-A number of green nodes corresponding to the segment’s fields and components used in the sample message will automatically appear in my mapping panel.
-By default, these fields will contain the values from my sample file.
+Now we’ll want to create a mapping.
+To do this under the format menu, I’ll choose to add my target sample data as a template.
+A number of green nodes corresponding to the segments fields and components used in the sample message will automatically appear in my mapping panel.
+By default, these fields would contain the values from my sample file.
 However, I now want to map dynamic information from my source data into some of these fields.

 Once I’ve completed my mapping to the template, I save it and return to the main eiConsole screen to convert my output into delimited HL7.
-I’ll choose the HL7 version 2.x transformer.
-Again, select the expected version and check the friendly name option.
-I save my work and test in the eiConsole’s testing mode to test my transformation.
-I’ll start at the first stage and end after the mapping onto HL7 2.x and click the execute test button.
+Here I’ll choose the HL7 2.x transformer.
+Again, I’ll choose my version and select the “friendly names” option.
+I can save my work and testing in the eiConsole’s testing mode to test my transformation.

 Review our long list of other helpful HL7 Tools included with our Integration Engine, the eiConsole.
 We encourage you to try it for yourself by downloading a Free 90-Day Trial of eiConsole by PilotFish.